Interests

 Joint with Philippe JEHIEL and Giacomo WEBER

-We develop an evolutionary approach to endogenize the choice of analogy partitions in the analogy-based expectation equilibrium in environments consisting of multiple (possibly many) symmetric normal form games with the same action spaces.
-A categorization or analogy partition with more classes is associated with a larger fitness cost, and in an Evolutionary Stable ABEE we require that analogy partitions and strategies are such that: (i) given an analogy partition, the associated strategy is a best-response to the corresponding analogy-based expectations, and (ii) analogy partitions that arise with positive probability induce the highest overall fitness among all possible analogy partitions.
+We develop an evolutionary approach to endogenize the choice of analogy partitions in the analogy-based expectation equilibrium.
+A analogy partition with more classes incurs a higher fitness cost.
+In an evolutionarily stable analogy-based expectation equilibrium (ESABEE), we require that analogy partitions and strategies satisfy two conditions: (i) given an analogy partition, the associated strategy is a best response to the corresponding analogy-based expectations; and (ii) analogy partitions that arise with positive probability induce the highest overall fitness among all possible partitions.
 We show that an ESABEE always exists in finite environments.
-Nash equilibrium prevails when there is no fitness cost associated to categorizations.
-We illustrate the concept with two Hawk-Dove games.
-We characterize the set of ESABEE and observe that a significant share of coarse analogy partitions must arise no matter what the fitness cost of the fine partition is.
-Finally, we propose a version of the replicator dynamics where analogy partitions are reproduced proportionally to their fitness at each period, and strategies are adjusted, moving in the direction of the best-responses induced by the partitions.
+Nash equilibrium prevails when there is no fitness cost associated with categorization.
+We propose a version of replicator dynamics in which analogy partitions are reproduced proportionally to their fitness in each period, and strategies are adjusted by moving in the direction of the best responses induced by the partitions.
+We illustrate the concept using a family of Hawk-Dove games, and show that ESABEE assigns positive probability to coarse partitions irrespective of the fitness costs associated with having finer partitions.
+We use the same framework to get insight on decision problems (for eg., an investment problem in which the decision maker observes his cost type and need to form expectations about the benefit of the investment) and environments where agents face various families of games throughout life (for eg., conflict and coordination games).

 PMIA - Campus visits, or Pre-Matching Information Acquisition in school choice